CURRICULUM VITAE

 1998-2001: Member, International WOCE Scientific Steering Group

-1998: Member, National Research Council review panel for the NASA JPL Physical
+1998: Member, National Research Council review panel for the NASA JPL Physical Oceanography DAAC

 1999-2000: member, NASA Earth System Science Advisory Committee